WOW…these are some awesome Beer Battered Zucchini Bites! A perfectly unique little appetizer to get your party started.

 - Fill a heavy bottomed skillet with about 3 inches of oil and heat to 350 degrees.
 Coat each zucchini piece in batter and drop a few at a time in the oil and deep fry, flipping once, until golden browned.
 This just takes a couple minutes.
 Remove zucchini and let drain on paper towels.
 Repeat until all your zucchini is cooked.

-- To serve, place zucchini bites on platter, add a dollop of sour cream and pico de gallo.
+- To serve, place zucchini bites on platter, add a dollop of sour cream, pico de gallo and cilantro.

-- (this fish taco recipe includes a sour cream sauce and pico de gallo recipe you can make, or just use store bought)
+This fish taco recipe includes a sour cream sauce and pico de gallo recipe you can make if you’d like, or just use store bought.